BlackstoneEngineering/aiot-workshop/README.md

 ![](./img/td_db.png)

+#### Challenges

+If you've completed everything so far then try out these challenges to push youself!

+1) add more sensor values, the board has several more sensors, try adding them both the Pelion Device Management as well as to Treasure Data.
+2) modify how fast you are sending values to TD, right now its every 10s, try adjusting that to save power!
+3)

 ### Compile ML Models based on Data

 After you  have some data in your database (reccomended 1000+ samples) we can generate new ML models from the data.
 To do this we're going to use the Workflow feature of Arm Treasure Data.
 If you'd like details on how we're doing this we can deep dive on it with you offline.
 For now just know that we're using Tensorflow go process the data and then running the models through a quantization engine to reduce the models to .cpp and .hpp files that we can use on an embedded device.

 #### Run Workflow in Treasure Data

-It will take some time to run the workflow (~10min per table in the database, so it may be best to run the workflow overnight.)
+It will take some time to run the workflow (\~10min per table in the database, so it may be best to run the workflow overnight.)
 Once the workflow has been run you can find the generated files here : [http://aiotworkshop.s3-website-us-west-1.amazonaws.com/index.html](http://aiotworkshop.s3-website-us-west-1.amazonaws.com/index.html).

 #### Download your models